WordPress/openverse/documentation/projects/proposals/rekognition_data/20240320-project_proposal_rekognition_data.md

 [introduction of iNaturalist data did](https://make.wordpress.org/openverse/2023/01/14/preparing-for-inaturalist/) even though we incurred the same risks with that effort.

+The S3 bucket containing the Rekognition data will persist in perpetuity even after this project's completion, though it can be moved to an infrequent access storage class after the initial data import is complete.
+This will allow us to perform additional extractions on the data in the future if desired.

 ## Participants and stakeholders

 <!-- Who is working on the project and who are the external stakeholders, if any?
 Consider the lead, implementers, designers, and other stakeholders who have a say in how the project goes. -->